Skip to main contentScroll Top

 Here I will summarize its history, why visit Ayutthaya and, above all, tell you the temples not to be missed if you visit the historical park for a single day.
 So, are you ready to take a leap?

-At its peak, the city, known by its full name Phra Nakhon Sri Ayutthaya, had nearly a million inhabitants and was home to more than 1 temples, making it one of the largest urban areas in the world.
+• Apogee (17th century) Known by its full name Phra Nakhon Si Ayutthaya, the city is estimated to have nearly one million inhabitants and more than 1,500 temples, making it one of the largest urban areas in the world.

 image battle between simese and burmese army at ayutthaya time